 The Medical College of Saint Bartholomew’s Trust funds a variety of projects to help further medical and dental education and research at Barts and The London School of Medicine and Dentistry, Queen Mary University of London.

-The William Harvey Heart Centre, dedicated to tackling the growing burden of heart disease and stroke worldwide, was opened in 2011.
+William Harvey Research Institute, dedicated to tackling the growing burden of heart disease and stroke worldwide, was opened in 2011.
 It is based at Queen Mary’s Charterhouse Square campus.

 The Trust (and the Barts Foundation for Research, with which the Trust merged in 2008) made a very significant contribution, funding the fit-out of the lower ground floor laboratories and plant at the Centre.

-The Trust also continues to make available grant funding for the Chair in Vascular Inflammation at the Heart Centre, currently held by Professor Federica Marelli-Berg.
+The Trust also continues to make available grant funding for the Chair in Vascular Inflammation at the Institute, currently held by Professor Federica Marelli-Berg.

-Find out more about the William Harvey Heart Centre.
+Find out more about the William Harvey Research Institute.

 Barts Pathology Museum